AREA OF SPECIFIC TRAINING IN NUTRITION AND DIETETICS

 Sedentary lifestyle and a high fat diet, accompanied by obesity, are decisive.
 New technologies have seated millions of workers in front of computer screens and children have changed the traditional games in which they exercised for video games: The explosion of diabetes among young people is favored by “junk food” and games electronic Therefore, it is essential to start early childhood education programs, in order to establish healthy habits and lifestyles.

-Dietary modifications, physical activity and patient self-control are the basis of treatment, along with medication if necessary.
+Dietary modifications, physical activity and patient self-control are the basis of treatment, along with medication if necessary in the surgical tech field.

 - Obesity is the most frequent metabolic disease in developed countries and will be one of the great epidemics of the 21st century, along with diabetes.
 It currently represents a health problem of enormous importance as it increases the risk of arterial hypertension, atherosclerosis and ischemic heart disease, depression, biliary lithiasis, sleep apnea, and a long etcetera, which significantly decreases the quality of life of the obese and increases considerably the morbidity and mortality of the population.